 The following is a summary of our Safeguarding Policy.
-To request a copy of the policy document, please email us.
+There is a link to a copy of the policy document at the bottom of the page.

 The aim of the Methodist Church Safeguarding policy is to create Christian communities of love and care, where good practice in this area becomes a way of life.
 To enable us to achieve the above aim, and in light of recent legislation and government guidance, East Finchley Methodist Church has adopted the latest safeguarding policies and procedures approved by the 2010 Methodist Conference and which came into effect on 1 January 2011.
 By following these guidelines, East Finchley Methodist Church community will be complying with the latest government guidance and creating a safer space for all.

 Every person has a value and dignity which comes directly from the creation of male and female in God’s own image and likeness.
 Christians see this potential as fulfilled by God’s re-creation of us in Christ.
 Among other things this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.